nxp-auto-goldvip/gvip/can-gw/README.rst

 The distributed CAN-GW binary is compiled from an EB tresos AutoCore Platform that requires some updates for the tresos plugins to get the same functionality as in the distributed binary image:

-1. Install the Elektrobit tresos ACP version provided with the GoldVIP release.
+1. Download and install the Elektrobit tresos ACG version mentioned in :ref:`software_prerequisites`.

 2. Download S32 Design Studio v3.4 from your nxp.com account and install it.
 We need this for the compiler used in the build process.